Recovering Investment Losses

 Lisa teaches and speaks about securities regulation, recovering investment losses, cryptocurrency / ICO regulation, and elder financial abuse including

-- National Association of Elder Law Attorneys (NAELA) training program on elder abuse by financial advisors
+- National Association of Elder Law Attorneys (NAELA) training on elder abuse by financial advisors

-- PIABA Annual Meeting program on litigating investor claims in FINRA arbitration
+- PIABA programs on litigating investor claims in FINRA arbitration and cryptocurrency regulation

-- Chicago Bar Foundation / NITA trial advocacy training program
+- Instructor for Chicago Bar Foundation / NITA trial advocacy and deposition skills programs

 - PLI program, “Minding Your 302s,” about Sarbanes-Oxley section 302 certifications

-- Turnaround Management Association / Certified Fraud Examiner Winter meeting panel on financial fraud
+- Turnaround Management Association/Certified Fraud Examiner panel on financial fraud

 - ABA Insurance Coverage Litigation Committee, “Sarbanes-Oxley Act 2002”

-Lisa is a member of the Womens White Collar Defense Association (WWCDA), the Public Investor Advocacy Bar Association (PIABA), the Chicago Bar Association (CBA), and the Trial Bar of the U.S. District Court for the Northern District of Illinois.
+Lisa serves as Vice Chair of the Chicago Bar Association Securities Law Committee and is a member of the Women’s White Collar Defense Association (WWCDA), the Public Investors Arbitration Bar Association (PIABA), and the Trial Bar of the U.S. District Court for the Northern District of Illinois.

 You can reach Lisa at (847) 906-3460